MacCampbell/ynp/RBasics.md

 # For the purposes of the SEDES workshop we are going to cover some R Basics.

+Keep in mind that these are what I consider basically useful, and may not be something basic as in useful.
+That is, these may not all be simple examples, but they cover core needs I have in my work.

 # 1. R ...
 What is?
 And, why should you care.

 https://www.r-project.org "R is a free software environment for statistical computing and graphics."